3box/3box/README.md

 ### For Our Community
 👍 Want to collaborate on code?
 Submit an issue or a PR!

 🐱 Want to chat with our community or ask questions?
-[Join our chat!](https://chat.uport.me/#/room/#3box:chat.uport.me)
+[Join 3Box Community HQ](https://mailchi.mp/c671ca2b8093/3box)

 ➡️ Have you integrated 3Box?
 [Add yourself to our Dapp Universe!](./COMMUNITY-PROJECTS.md)